14. Seismic Facies Identification

 data_test_2.npz

-Before doing any ML-related work, we’ll explore the dataset to get a good feeling for it.
+Before we do any ML-related work, we’ll explore the dataset to get a good feel for it.

 Tasks

-1. Make yourself familiar with the Seismic Facies Identification Challenge.
+1. Become familiar with the Seismic Facies Identification Challenge.
 Have a look at the Challenge Starter Kit

 3. Visualize the data in data_train.npz and labels_train.npz.
-Slice the data for this purpose.
-Show slices in all dimensions, i.e., slices normal to the x-direction, y-direction and z-direction.
-Produce a plot which shows an xz-slice and yz-slice at the same time
+Slice the data to do this.
+Show slices in all dimensions, that is, slices normal to the x-, y- and z-direction.
+Create a plot that shows an xz-slice and a yz-slice at the same time

 ../_images/unet_all.svg

-Fig. 13.2.1 Illustration of the involved number of features and sizes in the code frame’s U-Net type architecture.
+Fig. 14.2.1 Illustration of the number of features involved and sizes in the U-Net type architecture of the code frame.

-In 2015 the U-Net architecture has been introduced in the context of biomedical image segmentation.
-Since then U-Net type networks have been applied to a large range of scientific applications.
-U-Nets consist of an encoder which quickly reduces the spatial size of the input, i.e., typically max pooling steps are used to halve the image size in every step.
-At the same time the convolutional blocks in the encoder increase the number of features.
+In 2015, the U-Net architecture was introduced in the context of biomedical image segmentation.
+Since then U-Nets have been applied to a wide range of scientific applications.
+U-Nets consist of an encoder that rapidly reduces the spatial size of the input, typically using max pooling steps to halve the image size in each step.
+At the same time, the convolutional blocks in the encoder increase the number of features.

-The final output of the encoder is connected through a convolutional bottleneck block to the decoder.
-The decoder successively increases the spatial extend of the data through upsampling.
-Respective convolutional blocks in the decoder decrease the number of features.
-Further, the encoder is connected through skip connections to the decoder.
+The final output of the encoder is connected to the decoder through a convolutional bottleneck block.
+The decoder successively increases the spatial extent of the data by upsampling.
+Corresponding convolutional blocks in the decoder reduce the number of features.
+Furthermore, the encoder is connected to the decoder by skip connections.

-In this task we’ll use U-Net type networks for the classification of seismic images.
-A working code base is given the cloud share of the class to get you over the initial hurdles.
-However, the code base is neither highly optimized for computational performance nor for overall accuracy.
+In this task, we’ll use U-Net type networks for classification of seismic images.
+A working code base is provided in the cloud share of the class to get you over the initial hurdles.
+However, the code base is not optimized for either computational performance overall accuracy.
 Bottom line: This part is freestyle and you should follow your own ideas!

 Tasks